 The ideas are flying around on social media platforms, from blog content calendars to photographic and artistic themes.
 From suggestions for art prompts, exercises and themes challenges are available in 30 days and 52 week time-frames.

-Start at LKArts on Pinterest, try these boards: creative sparks: prompts; photo tips & tricks and in social media to find collections of challenges.
+And for more options… LKArts on Pinterest, try these boards: creative sparks: prompts; photo tips & tricks and in social media to find collections of challenges.
 I’ve found they are somewhat interchangeable and can often help to keep you engaged with a list of objectives.

 At the Mindful Arts Studio’s blog post “100 Ways To Fill Your Sketchbook” she starts with the parameters of two pages and expands them until she fills a whole sketch book.